7 Steps to Cleanse & Detox Your Body Daily

 - Aerobic exercise also pumps oxygen into the bloodstream, which cleans it out and increases blood flow.
 The faster the blood circulates, the faster lymph fluid can circulate as well.

-– A 2018 study published in The Journal of Applied Physiology found that during a workout, muscles act much like the liver.
-They produce enzymes which clear out toxic chemicals .
+- A 2018 study published in The Journal of Applied Physiology found that during a workout, muscles act much like the liver.
+They produce enzymes that clear out toxic chemicals .

-– Aerobic exercise is a catalyst for the production of endorphins other “feel good,” healing hormones.
+- Aerobic exercise is a catalyst for the production of endorphins and other “feel good,” healing hormones.

 - Taking a walk, stretching, doing tai chi, or moving your body in another way outdoors fills your body with hormone-balancing vitamin D, which assists all your organs and your detoxification pathways.